neerajcodes888/Loan-Approval-Prediction/Readme.md

 The `scripts` directory contains standalone Python scripts for various tasks:

-- `data_preprocessing.py`: Contains functions for cleaning and preprocessing loan data.
+- `loan_prediction.py`: Contains functions for cleaning and preprocessing loan data , Defines machine learning models, trains them on the data, and saves the trained model , Evaluates the trained model's performance using various metrics.
-- `model_training.py`: Defines machine learning models, trains them on the data, and saves the trained model.
+- `loan_approval_model`: The model for which loan prediction will work on!!!.
-- `model_evaluation.py`: Evaluates the trained model's performance using various metrics.
+- `requirements.txt`: The required packages and libraries of python to deploy on Streamlit Platform.

 ## Contributing